Project Proposal On E-shopping with affiliation

 Originally, electronic commerce meant the facilitation of commercial transactions electronically, using technology such as Electronic Data Interchange (EDI) and Electronic Funds Transfer (EFT).
 These were both introduced in the late 1970s, allowing businesses to send commercial documents like purchase orders or invoices electronically.

 Online shopping, a form of electronic commerce, In 1979 Michael Aldrich, an English inventor, connected a modified 26″ color domestic television to a real-time transaction processing the computer via a domestic telephone line and invented online shopping.
-The first recorded B2B was Thomson Holidays 1981 the first recorded B2C was Gateshead SIS/Tesco in 1984.
+The first recorded B2B was Thomson Holidays in 1981 the first recorded B2C was Gateshead SIS/Tesco in 1984.
 The world’s first recorded online home shopper was Mrs. Jane Snowball, 72, of Gateshead, England in May 1984.
-During the 1980s Aldrich sold many systems mainly in the UK including Ford, Peugeot, General Motors and Nissan.
+During the 1980s Aldrich sold many systems mainly in the UK including Ford, Peugeot, General Motors, and Nissan.
 The Nissan system of 1984/5 was revolutionary.
 It enabled a car buyer on a dealer’s lot to both buy and finance the car, including a credit check, online.
 Aldrich invented both the online shopping system and the business rationale for using it.
-His 1980s systems were as fast as 2010 internet shopping systems.
+His 1980s systems were as fast as the 2010 internet shopping systems.
 They used dial-up and leased telephone lines as broadband was not available

 From the 1990s onwards, electronic commerce would additionally include enterprise resource planning systems (ERP), data mining and data warehousing.

 An early example of many-to-many electronic commerce in physical goods was the Boston Computer Exchange, a marketplace for used computers launched in 1982.
-An early online information marketplace, including online consulting, was the American Information Exchange, another pre Internet online system introduced in 1991.
+An early online information marketplace, including online consulting, was the American Information Exchange, another pre-Internet online system introduced in 1991.

-The Internet became popular worldwide around 1994 when the first internet online shopping started; it took about five years to introduce security protocols and DSL allowing continual connection to the Internet.
+The Internet became popular worldwide around 1994 when the first Internet online shopping started; it took about five years to introduce security protocols and DSL allowing continual connection to the Internet.
 By the end of 2000, many European and American business companies offered their services through the World Wide Web.
 Since then people began to associate the word “eCommerce” with the ability to purchase various goods through the Internet using secure protocols and electronic payment services.

 1979: Michael Aldrich invented online shopping